melcodesdev/melcodesdev/README.md

 ### About Me

 I do web, app, and games design and development.
-When I don't, I bike through hills, forests, and ricefields, or cook.
+When I don't, I like to cook and bike through hills, forests, and ricefields.

 ### What I'm Currently Working On

-- Game and site projects
+- Designing and developing game and site projects
 - Starting and finishing some courses

 ### Let's Collaborate